Epigenetics and Aging for Dogs

 How do I give an epigenetics and aging supplement for dogs?

 Administration should be simple enough to repeat daily.
 Most owners mix supplements into food or offer them as a treat-like addition, ideally at the same time each day to build a routine.
 If your dog has a sensitive stomach, introducing gradually can help.
+If your dog refuses it, do not force the issue; ask your veterinarian about alternatives.

 What is a reasonable decision framework for choosing supplements?